The review

 When determining the overall assessment, the review team should refer to the areas probed assessment and their own judgement/expertise to determine the most suitable delivery confidence rating.

-- Green - Overall report: Successful delivery of the project to time, cost and quality appears highly likely.
+• Green - Overall assessment: Successful delivery of the project to time, cost and quality appears highly likely.
 There are no major outstanding issues that at this stage appear to threaten delivery significantly.

-- Amber - Overall report: Successful delivery appears feasible but significant issues already exist, requiring timely management attention.
+• Amber - Overall assessment: Successful delivery appears feasible but significant issues already exist, requiring timely management attention.
 These issues appear resolvable at this stage and if addressed promptly, should not impact on cost, time or quality.

-- Red - Overall report: Successful delivery of the project to cost, time and/or quality does not appear achievable.
+• Red - Overall assessment: Successful delivery of the project to cost, time and/or quality does not appear achievable.
 The project may need re-baselining and/or the overall viability assessed.

 Final report

-At the conclusion of the Gateway review, a draft report is issued to the SRO, who has seven days to comment on any errors of fact prior to the report being issued as final.
+At the conclusion of the Gateway Review, a draft report is issued to the SRO via the ORP.
+The SRO then has seven days to comment on any errors of fact prior to the report being issued as final.
 Generally, final reports can be issued sooner where SROs are able to return comments on error of fact prior to the seven day period.
+SROs may elect to circulate the draft report with the project team for fact checking or comment during this period, however the report is confidential to the SRO at this stage.

-The Gateway Unit is issued with a copy of all final Gateway reports which it may issue to the relevant HVHR portfolio analysts for the purposes of reporting under the requirements of the HVHR Framework.
+The Gateway Unit, along with the relevant High Value High Risk (HVHR) portfolio analysts within DTF, are issued a copy of all final reports through the ORP for the purposes of reporting under the requirements of the HVHR Framework.

-These lessons learned are used by DTF Infrastructure Division in the development of best practice guidance materials, and in the provision of advice to department’s and agencies to help ensure that good practices are identified and mistakes of the past are not repeated in similar initiatives.
+The Gateway Unit keeps a record of recommendations and identification of instances of good practice, which are anonymised and collated as 'lessons learnt'.
+These lessons learnt are used by the DTF Infrastructure Division in the development of best practice guidance materials, and in the provision of advice to departments and agencies to help ensure that good practices are identified and mistakes of the past are not repeated in similar initiatives.

 Updated